DanielMusau/alx-higher_level_programming/0x06-python-classes/README.md

 ## Classes and Objects
-Project aims to teach about object oriented programming (OOP), classes, objects, instances, methods and attributes in Python.
+Project aims to teach about object oriented programming (OOP), classes, objects, instances, methods and attributes in **Python**.

 ## Files
 | Filename | Description |